RabelinkLab/deHaan_2025/README.md

-# deHaan_Jacobs_2025
+# deHaan_2025
-This repository hosts the script for the analysis of of bulk transcriptomics for perfused kidneys as discussed in the manuscript of De Haan, Jacobs et al, 2025. \
+This repository hosts the script for the analysis of of bulk transcriptomics for perfused kidneys as discussed in the manuscript of De Haan et al, 2025. \
 **Insert Image of Manuscript**

 DOI: **Insert DOI** \